Calder Stewart Book Launch

 Calder Stewart paid homage to its 60-year legacy recently by launching a book which documents and celebrates its considerable achievements in the construction and development industries.

-The book "Measure Twice, Cut Once" charts the story of two young apprentices and lifelong friends Lance Stewart and Bruce Calder who built the company up from its humble agricultural beginnings in Milton, Otago in 1955 to the national commercial and industrial heavyweight that it is today.
+The book "Measure Twice, Cut Once" charts the story of two young apprentices and lifelong friends Lance Calder and Bruce Stewart who built the company up from its humble agricultural beginnings in Milton, Otago in 1955 to the national commercial and industrial heavyweight that it is today.

 The highlight of the week was the Dunedin launch, held at the stunning Civic theatre and attended by over 200 staff and the main guests of honour the founder of the company Bruce Stewart and his wife Elsie.
 The event also provided a timely look towards the future when staff enjoyed an internal sneak peek of the new look for the Calder Stewart brand in 2017 as it expands operations and gets a firm footing in the North Island.
-The future is certainly bright for this company that continues to build on its considerable experience and no-nonsense approach in the construction industry.
+The future is certainly bright for this company that continues to build on its considerable experience.